All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

 During the first winter, half of these pilgrims, including Bradford's wife, died of starvation, sickness, or exposure.

-When spring finally came, the Indians, the Native Americans, indeed taught the new settlers how to plant corn, how to fish, how to skin beavers, and other animals for coats.
+When spring finally came, the Indians, the Native Americans, indeed taught the new settlers how to plant corn, how to fish, how to skin beavers and other animals for coats.

-But they didn't prosper, not yet.
+And life improved, but they didn't prosper, not yet.

 This is important to understand because this is where modern American history lessons often end.